 The fastest way to send images to your drafts is by installing the Tailwind browser extension.
 Supported browsers include Google Chrome, Safari and

 This is how the Tailwind icon looks on my browser’s toolbar (Google Chrome)

-With the Tailwind browser extension you can quickly save any image you want to pin later.
-To do this hoover over the image and save it for later (to your drafts) or schedule it right there.
+With the Tailwind browser extension, you can quickly save any image you want to pin later.
+To do this hover over the image and save it for later (to your drafts) or schedule it right there.

 # You can also schedule several images at once to save time.
 Just click and highlight all the images you want to schedule.
 Click on schedule and you will be taken to a page like this: